rsimmons/riv/README.md

-# Chinook (*experimental*)
+# Riv (*experimental/pre-release*)

-Chinook lets you write reactive/dataflow/[FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming) style programs in Javascript using an API similar to [React Hooks](https://reactjs.org/docs/hooks-intro.html).
-Compared to React, Chinook is more general purpose and in some ways simpler; it is not tied to any notion of a UI tree or components.
+Riv is a Javascript library for building reactive programs using declarative, composable stream-functions.
+It aims to be general purpose, suitable for any type of reactive program (e.g. audio/visual sketches) whether or not it involves a user interface.

-[Check out a demo](https://rsimmons.github.io/chinook/) with a few live example programs.
+[Check out a demo](https://rsimmons.github.io/riv/) with a few live example programs.

+Riv is not directly related to React, but if you’re familiar with React (especially function components and hooks), it can help to [understand Riv by analogy](#in-comparison-to-react).

+Riv was most directly inspired by:
+- [Functional reactive programming](https://en.wikipedia.org/wiki/Functional_reactive_programming) (FRP), especially the extensive work in the Haskell community
+- Synchronous dataflow languages like Lucid Synchrone ([example programs](https://www.di.ens.fr/~pouzet/lucid-synchrone/manual_html/manual016.html)) and Lustre ([overview slides](http://www-verimag.imag.fr/~raymond/edu/eng/lustre-a.pdf))
+- [React](https://reactjs.org/) (especially function components and hooks) and [Redux](https://redux.js.org/)
+- Simplified graphics-oriented IDEs/languages like [Processing](https://processing.org/), [NodeBox 1](https://www.nodebox.net/code/index.php/Home)
+- Visual and block-based programming environments like [Max/MSP](https://cycling74.com/products/max/), [Scratch](https://scratch.mit.edu/), [modular synthesizers](https://en.wikipedia.org/wiki/Modular_synthesizer)
+- Good old spreadsheets, finite state machines, statecharts

 ## In Comparison to React

-No knoweldge of React is required to understand Chinook, and Chinook does not use React in any way.
-But if you're already familiar with React ([React Hooks](https://reactjs.org/docs/hooks-intro.html) in particular) then it might be useful to analogize Chinook in terms of React concepts.
+Riv's approach to defining stream functions and its hooks interface was directly inspired by React function components and [hooks](https://reactjs.org/docs/hooks-intro.html).
+But there are some significant differences that set Riv apart.
+Roughly speaking, Riv is what you would get if you unified React function components and hooks into one "stream function" concept, and eliminated any inbuilt notion of rendering to a tree.

 *(more coming soon)*